Nuclear power in Australia: 2000s

 At the same time, a number of Australian politicians have argued that the development of nuclear power is in the country's best interests.
-Notably, on 13 June 2008, the annual New South Wales state conference of the National Party passed the resolution, proposed by the delegates from Dubbo, supporting research into the development of a nuclear power industry and the establishment of an international nuclear waste storage facility in Australia.
-The resolution was opposed by the delegates from NSW's north coast and by the party's state leader, Andrew Stoner.
+Notably, on 13 June 2008, the New South Wales National Party’s annual state conference passed a resolution, proposed by delegates from Dubbo, supporting research into the development of a nuclear power industry, as well as the establishment of an international nuclear waste storage facility in Australia.
+The resolution was opposed by the delegates from New South Wales’ North Coast and by the party's state leader, Andrew Stoner.

-In 2005, the Australian government threatened to use its constitutional powers to take control of the approval process for new uranium mines from the anti-nuclear Northern Territory government.
-Also, the government is negotiating with China to weaken safeguard terms to allow uranium exports there.
-States controlled by the Australian Labor Party were blocking the development of new mines in their jurisdictions while the ALP's "No New Mines policy" was in force.
+In 2005, the Australian Government threatened to use its constitutional powers to take control of the approval process for new uranium mines from the then anti-nuclear Northern Territory Government.
+State governments controlled by the Australian Labor Party were blocking the development of new mines in their jurisdictions while the ALP's "No New Mines policy" was in force.

-In April 2007, the Labor party, under the new leadership of Kevin Rudd voted at their national conference to abandon the policy.
-The vote was only won by a narrow margin- 205 to 190, and heavy internal criticism resulted.
+In April 2007, the Labor Party, under the new leadership of Kevin Rudd, voted at their national conference to abandon the policy.
+The vote was only won by a narrow margin of 205 to 190, and resulted in a large amount of internal criticism.
 Ministers Peter Garrett and Anthony Albanese remained outspokenly opposed to the decision due to the unresolved problems of nuclear waste storage and nuclear weapons proliferation.

 The John Howard-led Coalition government went to the November 2007 federal election with a pro-nuclear power platform.
 The Labor Party won the election, and maintained its opposition to nuclear power in Australia.